 9.1 General Policy on Real Estate and Facilities

-The term “Real Estate” will have the same meaning as “Real Property” and includes: (1) Land and anything permanently affixed to or growing upon the land; (2) All rights issuing out of, annexed to, and exercisable within or about land; (3) Any estate or interest in land.
+The term “Real Estate” has the same meaning as “Real Property” and includes land and anything permanently affixed to or growing upon the land; all rights issuing out of, annexed to, and exercisable within or about land; and any estate or interest in land.

 9.1.2 Portfolio Management and Utilization

 The Board of Regents shall hold title to the Property of each USG institution so that each institution shall receive the use and benefit of the Property devoted to its use.
 In no event shall the Property of one institution be subject to the liabilities or obligations of any other institution, but the Board of Regents may utilize the Property, educational or otherwise, of one institution for the advancement or assistance of another.